 The advanced.
 Resistance band or cable attachment required.

 To perform the overhead Paloff Press, secure a resistance band to a fixed object.
-The band should be around shoulder height while kneeling (the band anchor is too low in the picture), but higher or lower will have the same effect.
+The band should be around shoulder height while kneeling (the band anchor is too low in the picture above), but higher or lower will have the same effect.
 Next, grab the band and step out from the fixture so that there is significant tension.
 Kneel high on the ground and face 90 degrees away from the band fixture.
 Press the band overhead, pausing at the top.
 You should feel a deep effort from the side of the body.

-Goal: Perform 3 sets of 10-20 reps, with a pause at the top of each rep. Try to keep the spine as tight and stable as possible - the lower back should not move, but work hard to oppose movement.
+Goal: Perform 3 sets of 10-20 reps, with a pause at the top of each rep. Try to keep the spine as tight and stable as possible - the lower back should not move, but rather it should work hard to oppose movement.
 This will likely be a new sensation if you have not done this Quadratus Lumborum exercise before.
 Start light and build up using levels of resistance that you can safely control.

 Variations: